302-831-3030 CPHPS-FAQ@udel.edu

 MINORS

-A question often asked is what are good minors that may enhance qualifications for medical school?
+Pre-Health students are often curious which minors enhance qualifications for medical school.
 It is important to note that what most medical schools want to see in applicants is that a student possesses an honest interest in whatever they both majored AND minored in.
-The subject matter is not the point, as long as the student has covered the medical school pre-requisites.
+The subject matter is not the point as long as the student has covered the medical school prerequisites.
 For the most part, the type of minor that may be selected by students usually matters very little to medical schools, which is ESPECIALLY true if both a major and minor are in science departments.
 A minor, if selected, can be used to justify an interest and does not have to reflect a specific health profession focus.

 Common Majors/Minors of Premedical Studies Students: